swlaschin/Railway-Oriented-Programming-Example/readme.md

 The F# version is very different from the C# version.

-Because errors and messages can be passed back in the function result, the `ICustomerDao` interface has Success/Failure results rather than plain customers.
+Because errors and messages can be passed back in the function result, the `ICustomerDao` interface has Success/Failure results rather than Customers or voids.

-So in the implementation of `GetById`, if the customer is not found, we return a `CustomerNotFound` code explicitly
+So in the implementation of `GetById`, if the customer is not found, we return a `CustomerNotFound` code explicitly in the result.

-Unlike the C# code, the F# implementation can trap exceptions and turn them into clean error codes.
+The same technique can be used to trap exceptions and turn them into clean error codes.
-This means that the clients of the F# implementation never have to trap exceptions at all.
+This means that, unlike the C# code, the clients of the F# implementation never have to trap exceptions at all.

 So for example, if the Sql database throws a Timeout exception, the CustomerDao traps that and turns it into a DatabaseTimeout error code.

-Finally, what about if the domain `Customer` cannot be constructed from a `DbCustomer` object?
+Finally, what about the case when the domain `Customer` cannot be reconstructed from a `DbCustomer` object?

-In the F# we can't ignore it by accident, as the type system won't let us!
-In this case, I did choose to ignore it (see line 140 in `DataAccessLayer.fs`) but we could choose to take other actions.
+In the F# we can't ignore the errors by accident, as the type system won't let us!
+In this case, I did choose to ignore it (see line 140 in `DataAccessLayer.fs`) but we could choose to take other actions, such as logging them for manual correction.

 **The EmailAddressChanged event**

-How should we trigger the email changed event?
+One of the requirements in the "update" scenario is to send a notification to the customer if their email changes.

-We need to load the existing record and compare it with the incoming record.
+To do this, we need to load the existing record and compare it with the incoming record.
 But where to do this?

 Rather than expose the details of the database to the caller, I put this test inside the `CustomerDao` itself.

-In the C# version, there is no easy way to indicate to the caller what events happened, so I chose to use a [static `DomainEvents` class as a broker](http://lostechies.com/jimmybogard/2010/04/08/strengthening-your-domain-domain-events/).
+In the C# version, there is no easy way to indicate to the caller what events happened, so I use a [static `DomainEvents` class as a broker](http://lostechies.com/jimmybogard/2010/04/08/strengthening-your-domain-domain-events/).

 The CustomerDao triggers the event on the DomainEvents, and any interested parties can hook into the event to handle it.